ZupIT/beagle-docs/content/en/flutter/customization/beagle-widget.md

 ## How to use it?
 You can use it wherever you want to show server-driven content.

-- Place the `BeagleWidget` there informing at least a local JSON or a `BeagleRequestData` with the `url` of your BFF.
+- Place the `BeagleWidget` there informing at least a local JSON or a `BeagleScreenRequest` with the `url` of your BFF.

 In the example below, you will see it in the `Scaffold` widget body: